arqtrad/archlit/article.md

 the Beaux-Arts education provided by the Imperial Academy of Fine Arts (AIBA).
-As its director from 1854 to 1857, he commands a comprehensive program reform that puts at its center the Romanticist principle of fostering creative originality rather than academic conformity [@lima:2016digne, n.
+As its director from 1854 to 1857, he commands a comprehensive program reform that puts at its center the Romanticist principle of fostering creative originality rather than academic conformity to a traditional body of knowledge [@lima:2016digne, n.
 3].
+In his articles for the journal of the Brazilian Historic and Geographic Institute (IHGB), Araújo Porto-Alegre therefore follows the Vasarian biographic scheme, describing the artistic developments in the Brazilian capital as the accumulated contributions of each individual artist's genius [@araujoportoalegre:1841memoriaIII].
+As late as 1855, he carries on the prospective ideal of art history as spiritual inspiration rather than a documental trove constituting a source of aesthetic authority:

+> My attempt targeted a national thought, namely that of using these
+> examples to make other [ideas] of higher value bear fruit in the young
+> minds ... [@araujoportoalegre:1855iconographiaXIX, 349]

 Araújo Porto-Alegre's effort will reach its culmination under the late-nineteenth-century generation of artists and theoreticians, at the forefront of which stands the novelist and art critic, Luís Gonzaga Duque Estrada (1863--1911).
 Due to this focus on